 Without inheritance tax rules

-As you can see, the inheritance tax rules can significantly reduce tax liability.
-Instead of paying a 32% tax (tax bracket applies to short-term gains) on a $60,000 gain, the inheritor only pays a 15% tax on a $10,000 gain, resulting in tax savings of $17,700.
+These inheritance rules can significantly reduce tax liability.
+Instead of paying a 32% tax (the tax bracket that applies to short-term gains) on a $60,000 gain, the inheritor pays a 15% tax on a $10,000 gain.
+That’s a tax savings of $17,700.

-In this case, the daughter retains the original cost basis of $500 and short-term holding period.
+In this case, the daughter keeps the original cost basis of $500 and the short-term holding period.